diegochagas/timer/README.md

 # Timer

-Project of a timer built with React.js, Typescript and Vite.js
+Project of a timer built with React.js, Typescript, Vite.js and React Hook Form.

 ## To run locally